-Each school will identify an instructional staff member to serve as the In-service Facilitator who will be the primary contact for PDSS and provide support to school-based teams as needed.
-Each PLC team will keep minutes for every meeting, using a consistent template documenting the curriculum, assessment remediation and enrichment cycle (C.A.R.E.).
-Each team will document the work of the group in their professional development management system team room or through an administration-approved school-based process.
-The school's PD Administrator will approve minutes routed through the professional development management system.
-Minutes housed and monitored at the school site will be routed through a pre-approval process approved by the Principal.
+Each school will identify an instructional staff member to serve as the Inservice Facilitator who will serve as the primary contact for PDSS and provide support to school-based teams as needed.

+Each PLC team will keep minutes for every meeting, using a consistent template documenting the curriculum, assessment, remediation and enrichment cycle (C.A.R.E.).
+Each team will document the work of the group through an administration-approved school-based process.